Older cars in Greece can be withdrawn under program. — Imerisia

 How long does the process take?

-The process for withdrawing an old car is projected to take between 13 to 18 working days, but let’s remember this is Greece and your actual experience may vary.
+The process for withdrawing and scrapping an old car is projected to take between 13 to 18 working days, but let’s remember this is Greece and your actual experience may vary.

 When selecting a vehicle, keep in mind that luxury tax is charged on new vehicles costing 20,000 euros or more.